 |See Canyon Apple Orchards|

-The Mollie’s Delicious apple is available in the fall.
+Mollie’s Delicious apples are available in the late summer through fall.